 Exploring Freedom.
 A Conversation between FLOSS-Culture and Theological Practices of Freedom

 “If contemporary theology has a central theme at all, it is Christian freedom.”
-With this statement the German theologian Eberhard Jüngel has highlighted the significance of the term ‘freedom’ for theological discourse.
+With In this statement, the German theologian Eberhard Jüngel has highlighteds the significance of the term ‘freedom’ for theological discourse.
 And while forty years later there are still numerous scholars who would consent to this sentence, it is crucial to investigate what the term freedom carries out in the fields of dogmatic and ethical inquiry beyond the aspects of subjectivist independency and a general statement of personal sovereignty.

 The free software license

 It was the beginning of what is known today as Free Software when Richard Stallman founded the GNU-project with the idea of creating a fully functional operating system that refrained from the idea of did not restricting copyright.
 His main concern was the participatory and innovative mode of software development and the non-restrictive access to the very core of all computer programs: the source code.

 By developing his idea of Free Software (‘think of free speech, not free beer’2), Stallman introduced a concept of freedom that was directly applied to the very practices of people working with software.
 Of course Stallman was ultimately concerned about the freedom of the human being living in an information based society.
 In fact, the ideology that drives the ‘Free Software Movement’ until even today largely consist of a quasi-eschatological vision of commonly shared knowledge and a just society that is free of restricted access to intellectual goods.

 And Iin order to address the freedom of human beings, the Free Software Movement understood that it was fundamentally necessary to move the involved medium, the source code, to the center of the discussion about freedom.
 Thus, its main concern is the freedom of software which users can participate in through various modes of interaction.